filkry/crowbrain/chi2014/narrative.md

 ### problem -> number of cluster categories

 From the charts, there doesn't seem to be a link between these two.

+## problem -> realisticness

+Interestingly, the problems which generated the least original repsonses also seem to generate the most realistic.
+Realisticness correlates negatively with three different measures of originality: manual (weak), ISS, and hierarchical cluster oscore (high)

+## number responses -> realisticness

+Nothing looks interesting here

+### number responses -> utility

+Based purely on our manual coding, utility goes down as number of responses solicited increases.
+But not with any statistical significance.
+But the correlation goes the other direction, and is weak?
+This is an artifact of our 0 high, 2 low coding scheme.

 ### problem -> utility